yusufsamsum/MultithreadedProgramsandSynchronization/README.md

-# MultithreadedProgramsandSynchronization
+# Multi-threaded Programs and Synchronization

-Multi-threaded Programs and Synchronization
+This repository includes one of Bilkent University Operating Systems course projects.
+Project definition can be found on definition.pdf file.